Antacid Glutathione

 Calcium carbonate and hydrochloric acid can produce carbon dioxide gas.
 This results in gas and the accompanying pain for some.
 Carbon dioxide can also cause headaches and muscle problems.

-Aluminum hydroxide: may lead to the formation of aluminium-phosphate-complexes, with several health risks.
+Aluminum hydroxide: may lead to the formation of aluminum-phosphate-complexes, with several health risks.
 The Journal of the American College of Nutrition reported about the toxicity of the various antacids.

 Magnesium hydroxide: may result in some laxative effects.
-More importantly, accumulation may result in cardiovascular and neurological complications.
+More importantly, excessive supplementation may result in cardiovascular and neurological complications.
+Our bodies normally get rid of any excess, unless we have kidney issues.

-Although there are some drug interactions the most important one is often not reported.
+Although there are some drug interactions with antacids, the most important one is often not reported.

 What if the better way had positive side effects.
 Side effects like boosting immunity.

-Help your body be healthy and it will be able to do what it does better.
+Help your body be healthy and it will be able to do what it does even better.
 Managing the acid in your stomach is one of those things.
-Help it help its self.
+Help it help itself.

 Cysteine: The Essential Glutathione Booster